shekharsorot/aks-labs-fork/workshops/getting-started-with-aks/workshop.md

 ---
-published: false # Optional.
+published: true # Optional.
 Set to true to publish the workshop (default: false)
 type: workshop # Required.
-title: Getting Started with Azure Kubernetes Service (AKS) # Required.
+title: Getting Started with Azure Kubernetes Service (AKS) Automatic # Required.
 Full title of the workshop
-short_title: Getting Started with AKS # Optional.
+short_title: Getting Started with AKS Automatic # Optional.
 Short title displayed in the header
-description: This is a workshop for getting started AKS # Required.
+description: This is a workshop for getting started with AKS Automatic # Required.
 level: beginner # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 authors: # Required.
 You can add as many authors as needed
   - "Paul Yu"